 I am generally interested in constitutional and legal matters, interstate and intercultural relations, imperial policy and propaganda, as well as the status of migrants and foreigners.
 I have recently initiated a major international cooperation dedicated to Ancient Black Sea Studies, especially to the Mithradatic dynasty in Pontus and the Cimmerian Bosporus.
 I pursue long-term research agendas that seek to trace the history of the Galatians from their conquests in Western Asia Minor to their provincialization, and of the Seleucid Empire from its inception to its downfall.
 My most recent research tries to better understand the history of ancient Judaea in the 2nd and 1st centuries BCE by reconstructing the complex process of authoring and editing the main accounts (1 and 2 Maccabees, Josephus’ Jewish Antiquities).
 All of these regional studies pay particular attention to the mechanisms and effects of Roman imperial diplomacy.

 Most of my research is embedded in international and interdisciplinary cooperation.
-Partiularly active is the Seleucid Study Group with its Study Days alternating between Canada and Europe.
-Very prolific is my Black Sea network that closely cooperates with the Institute of Archaeology of the Romanian Academy, Iasi Branch.
+Since 2011, I direct the Seleucid Study Group with its Study Days alternating between Canada and Europe.
+My work on Roman Friendship Diplomacy has yielded several collaborative initiatives; many results are reflected in the database Amici Populi Romani.
+Together with a network of Black Sea Scholars, I am currently preparing a series of books on the Pontos Euxeinos and the Bosporan Kingdom.
 A previous cooperation with the University of Trier has yielded the first handbook on the history of foreigners’ rights and citizenship from the ancient Near East to the present day (Fremd und Rechtlos?).